 You probably don’t know much about it.
 But the calculation is not as bad as you might think.
 You just have to understand a few key inputs.

-Many business owners just want to maximize contributions so that they can get big tax benefits.
-But there are certain rules in how pay credits and interest credits can impact the contribution.
+Many business owners just want to maximize contributions so that they can get big tax deductions.
+But there are certain rules in how pay credits and interest credits impact the contribution.

 What is the pay formula used in a cash balance plan?

-First, a hypothetical cash balance account is set up for each participating employee.
 Typically, the account balance begins at zero in year one.
-From that point forward, interest credits and pay credits are added to the beginning of year hypothetical account balance.
+Interest credits and pay credits are added to the beginning of year hypothetical account balance.

 Pay credits are generally expressed as a specified flat percentage of pay or a flat dollar amount.
 This “credit” is then added to the account each year.
 But it’s careful to note that the sum of these credits will typically not be the same as the contribution made by the employer to fund the plan.

-In addition to pay credits are interest credits which are added to the cash balance account.
+Interest credits are also added to the cash balance account.
 The rate of interest credited can vary on an annual basis, but the method for determining and allocating it must be specified upfront in the plan document.
 It is not allowed to be made at the sole discretion of the company.

 How do the pay credits work?

 A wide range of pay credit rates are available.
 Most plans use a percentage of pay, but a flat dollar amount is allowable.
-The choice is made by the company before the plan is adopted.
-It should be analyzed for cost, ease of administration and to ensure that it fulfills the employer’s objectives.
+The company decides before plan adoption.
+It should be analyzed for cost, ease of administration and to ensure that it fulfills the company objectives.